lsu-ddem/pathways-site/content/1_IntroToCoding/2_MakingThings_Happen/1_Lesson_1/index.md

 ![](/images/uploads/simple_test_explanation-1-.png)

 The embedded code below shows an If Statement in action.
 Clicking and dragging your mouse along the gray canvas draws lines made of teal squares.
-The test measures the `mouseIsPressed` system variable from our previous lesson and wait to see if it contains the boolean value "true."
+The test measures the `mouseIsPressed` system variable from our previous lesson and waits to see if it contains the boolean value "true."
 If it does, a teal square is produced by running the two lines of code found inside of the braces.
 If it doesn't, the test continues to check and wait to see when it will be passed because we have placed it inside of the **draw( )** loop.
-The code outside of the If Statement continues to run regardless.
+The code outside of the If Statement continues to run regardless:

 {{% codepen 600 aKWKmj%}}

 ## Single Test, Two Results  (The If/Else Statement)

+A more advanced conditional statement is the If/Else Statement.
+This statement is comprised of a single test just like the If statement, but we have two different results that can occur: one for passing the test and one for failing the test.
+This is similar to receiving a conciliation prize after attempting to win the grand prize.
+Logically, the IF/Else statement acts like the diagram below: **if** we pass the test, we get to run any code we designate as the result,  **else** we run any code designated as a secondary result.
+When we fail the test,  we continue to take the test until we pass it and continue to run the secondary result code.
+The rest of our code outside of our If/Else Statement continues to run as normal:

 {{<mermaid align="center">}}
 graph TD